 One thing that remains consistent across the states is that each state uses some sort of assessment tool(s), which may be web-based, downloaded and printed, or goes through a client-server network.
 However, the assessments themselves and the various parts of the assessments vary greatly.
 The way the level of care (LOC) determination is made also varies by state.
 Some states may rank Level of Care (LOC) by low, medium, and high, while others may use a scoring system where the individual is given a numerical score to indicate LOC need.

 The way a state defines a “nursing home level of care” is very different from one state to another.
-Below follow examples of several more populous states and how they determine NFLOC for their state.
+The below examples show how several populous states determine NHLOC.
 Please note, the information that follows may not be 100% accurate as it is quite common for states to revise their requirements and procedures with great frequency.
 Furthermore, while a policy may be statewide, local administrators may differ in how they execute the policy.

 In California, Medicaid is called Medi-Cal, and another name used for nursing homes is Skilled Nursing Facilities (SNF).
 The elderly individual must be observed, the course of treatment assessed, and a doctor must find there is a need for nursing home care.
 A senior who has a medical condition, such as a feeding tube or has wounds that require care following surgery, that necessitates around the clock skilled nursing monitoring, might be found to need nursing home placement.
 The inability to self-administer medications, the inability to feed oneself, the need for substantial help with bathing and dressing, or a mental illness might also be reasons that a senior would require nursing home care.
 While Alzheimer’s disease and other related dementias are not specifically mentioned by name as reason for nursing home admission, if one presents with unpredictable behavior and moods, such as depression and anxiety, and lack of mental and physical functioning as the disease progresses, it is reasonable to assume mid-late stage Alzheimer’s would meet the requirements for SNF care.